AmbryN/binance-trader-java/Readme.md

 It allows:
 * To select a crypto pair to trade from the available pairs
-* To select a trading strategy from the available list (for now only "Moving Average")
+* To select a trading strategy from the available list
 * Set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
 * To send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)

 Planned features:
-* Add strategies (e.g. Exponential MovingAvg etc.)
+* Allow to trade with a fraction of your quote balance in order to be able to use the same quote for multiple bots trading different base cryptos
 * Log transactions to File and/or Database
 * Add Web UI for crypto and strategy selection